OISTE/repository/OWGTMCPS.md

 ### 3.3.2  Identification and authentication for re-key after revocation

-The OGTM does not support re-key of certificates after revocation.
+The OWGTM does not support re-key of certificates after revocation.
 The subscriber must apply for a new digital certificate by using the same procedures as for its issuanc

 ## 3.4 Identification and authentication for revocation request